-Recently I had the opportunity to spend some time with a great group of folks at the Austin Game Developers conference.
-My primary purpose of attending this conference was not specifically to sell our wares, although I did certainly take advantage of educating anyone willing to give us a few minutes what Libring was all about.
-I was really interested in learning what current developers are faced with when trying to monetize mid-core and hard core games.
+Recently I had the opportunity to spend some time with a great group of folks at the Austin Game Developers Conference (GDC.)
+My primary purpose of attending this conference was not specifically to sell our wares, although I did certainly take advantage of educating anyone willing to give us a few minutes about what Libring is all about.
+However, I was really interested in learning what current developers are faced with when trying to monetize mid-core and hard core games.
 I was not disappointed.

 What lessons learned from these early games apply to the epic titles today?
 Timing.
 Simply put if you allow a player to play too long in-between monetization attempts you are probably leaving money on the table, too short and you are going to annoy and ultimately cause players move on to other games out of frustration.